 The UNL Department of Modern Languages and Literatures offers a stimulating environment for graduate work in German.
-The program emphasizes proficiency in major areas of German literature and Pedagogy; it includes courses in 16th-Century Literature, Baroque, Enlightenment, and Age of Goethe, 19th- Century Literature with emphasis on Romanticism and Realism, and 20th-Century Literature including GDR-Literature.
+The program emphasizes proficiency in major areas of German literature and pedagogy; it includes courses in 16th-century literature, Baroque, Enlightenment, and Age of Goethe, 19th- century literature with emphasis on Romanticism and Realism, and 20th-century literature including GDR-Literature.
 Courses and seminars offered represent a spectrum of broad topics and highly specialized themes.
 Emphasis is placed on discussions, reports, and close work with professors.
-Special Modern Languages courses are conceived as essential to graduate work in German such as Introduction to Literary Criticism and a course on Applied Linguistics and Foreign Language Teaching Methods.
+Core courses are supplemented by department-wide courses in second language acquisition, literary theory, and cultural studies.

-The graduate program in German offers the opportunity to take comparative courses in literature and philosophy as well as courses in literary criticism, advanced pedagogy, and women’s studies.
-The Department organizes an annual series of colloquia in which faculty and graduate students present papers reporting on their current research in anticipation of participating in regional or national conferences.
+The graduate program in German offers the opportunity to take comparative courses in literature and philosophy as well as courses in literary theory, advanced pedagogy, and women’s studies.
+The Department organizes an annual series of colloquia in which faculty and graduate students present papers reporting on their current research.
 Students and faculty organize a film club and informal gatherings for discussion, dramatic readings or music.
 The Stammtisch offers students an opportunity to use their German in a casual setting.
-Both undergraduate and graduate students, as well as some faculty members, take part in the Wednesday afternoon sessions which are held in a downtown location within walking distance of the campus.
-Graduate students have a voice in significant departmental matters and elect representatives to the Executive Committee.
+Both undergraduate and graduate students, as well as some faculty members, take part in the Wednesday afternoon sessions which are held in a downtown location within walking distance of campus.
 The Department offers a congenial atmosphere and encourages a close working relationship between students and faculty.
-Graduate students are encouraged to apply for annual departmental Grants in Aid to assist faculty members with specific projects.
+Graduate students receive economic support from the Department to present their research at conferences.

 During the double major program students have the opportunity to complete all requirements for a Nebraska teaching certificate.
 If doing so, the program takes three years to complete.
 If not pursuing a Nebraska teaching certificate, students take two years to complete the double major program.

 The German MA program offers a certain flexibility which allows students the options of either writing a thesis, pursuing a minor or taking more graduate-only courses.
 You will want to discuss these options with your advisor to determine which option best fulfills your professional objectives.
-Once you fill your Memorandum of Courses, you may not change the option you have chosen.
+Once you file your Memorandum of Courses, you may not change the option you have chosen.

-Beginning in the second semester, as you proceed with your course work and constitute your MA Supervisory Committee, the person you choose as chair of you committee becomes your primary advisor with regard to the content and completion of your program, which includes coursework, comprehensive exams, and with Option I, your thesis.
+Beginning in the second semester, as you proceed with your coursework, the faculty member you choose as Chair of your committee becomes your primary advisor with regard to the content and completion of your program, which includes coursework, comprehensive exams, and with Option I, your thesis.
 At the end of your second semester, you also file your Memorandum of Courses with the Office of Graduate Studies.